 In the morning I decided not to speak of the woman at the end of my bed and instead asked who switched off my lamp, to which nobody owned up.
 I knew they weren’t lying, because why would they?
 From then on, more strange events occurred and I was convinced there was something ghostly about it but didn’t know why.
 I put up with it all for years, and it even became a “normal” part of life at the time.
 When my mum and her then partner split when I was 15, he moved out and took his Gohonzon with him.
 And with his departure, the haunting events in the house also disappeared.

-We are a susceptible being; with minds molded for creativity and questionable perceptions of the world, and our evidence to prove veracity for anything else is limited.
-Whether or not ghosts are indeed fact or phony, one thing is for sure: we still have much to discover.
+We are a susceptible being; with minds moulded for creativity and questionable perceptions of the world, and our evidence to prove veracity for anything else is limited.
+Whether or not ghosts are indeed fact or phoney, one thing is for sure: we still have much to discover.

 Just because we know what we know doesn’t mean that we know it all.